 July 17th, 2020

-Editor’s Note: Corrections and updates have been posted at the end of this article.
+Editor’s Note: Updates and a correction have been posted at the end of this article.

 Beautycounter, a California-based makeup and skin care MLM company founded in 2013, says that it’s “leading a movement to a future where all beauty is clean beauty.”
 And though there is currently no legal definition for “clean beauty,” the company defines clean beauty products — which is the only kind it says it sells — as those that are formulated without 1,800 ingredients found on its Never List.

 Beautycounter also boasts that it advocates for “stricter guidelines and regulations to shift the personal-care industry away from using harmful and questionable ingredients.”
 And who can argue with that?
 Certainly not the MLM’s 44,000-plus distributors who convey similar messages of social responsibility in their own marketing materials.

 It’s when Beautycounter and its distributors tie such statements to the MLM’s business opportunity that problems arise.
 This is due to the fact that the vast majority of Beautycounter distributors are making little to no money in the venture, according to the company’s 2019 income disclosure statement.

 Unfortunately, that hasn’t stopped the company and many of its distributors from making inappropriate income claims to lure new recruits into the business.
 A TINA.org investigation has compiled a sampling of more than 100 examples of Beautycounter and/or its distributors making atypical income claims.
 TINA.org’s sampling includes statements made by Beautycounter founder and CEO Susan Gregg Renfrew (who goes by Gregg Renfrew), who has described her company’s business opportunity as its “greatest product” and capable of replacing income lost as a result of the coronavirus pandemic.
 The company website states: